someshgkale123/LeetCode-Medium/README.md

 # LeetCode-Medium

-This repsoitory contains python & some javascript solutions for LeetCode medium problems.
+This repository contains python & some javascript solutions for LeetCode medium problems.